Skip to main content

 Countries with environmental zones

-In addition, a number of French towns have introduced limited traffic zones to reduce or even ban car traffic in city centres.
-Currently, there are four such areas in France:
+In addition, 4 cities in France have introduced limited traffic zones to reduce or even ban car traffic in city centres :

-- Paris: the limited traffic area covers a large perimeter in the capital’s centre, including the 1st, 2nd, 3rd and 4th districts.
-In this area, traffic is prohibited for all motorised vehicles, with certain exceptions.
+• Paris: the limited traffic area covers the 1st, 2nd, 3rd and 4th districts.
+In this area, motorised vehicles cannot drive, with certain exceptions.
 Look out for the road signs indicating the beginning of the restricted area.

-- Nantes: the restricted area consists in streets reserved for pedestrians, cyclists, public transport and anyone who works or lives within the perimeter.
-The area is made up of two sectors.
-Access to these sectors may be authorised to vehicles displaying a yellow or purple sticker.
+• Nantes: the restricted area consists in streets reserved for pedestrians, cyclists, public transport and residents or workers.
+The area consists of two sectors.
+Vehicles displaying a yellow or purple sticker may access these sectors.

-- Rennes: the limited traffic area covers the historic centre of Rennes.
-In this area, traffic is solely authorised for local residents, deliveries and emergency services.
-Speed is limited to 20 km/h and priority is given to pedestrians and cyclists.
+• Rennes: the limited traffic area covers the historic centre of Rennes.
+Only local residents, deliveries and emergency services can access this area.
+Pedestrians and cyclists have priority.

-- Grenoble: traffic on the Rey and Agutte-Sembat boulevards in Grenoble is reserved for pedestrians, bicycles, public transport and authorised vehicles.
-For such vehicles, speed is limited to 30 km/h.
-They must display a special sticker to the windscreen.
+• Grenoble: traffic on the Rey and Agutte-Sembat boulevards in Grenoble is only for pedestrians, bicycles, public transport and authorised vehicles.
+Such vehicles must display a special sticker to the windscreen.

 Older vehicles must register on Miljøzoner EN (miljoezoner.dk) no later than the day they enter the low emission zone.
 Otherwise, you will receive a fine.